hcngo/DSW/README.md

 ## ICU Stay Ids

 Use this [toolkit](https://github.com/alistairewj/sepsis3-mimic/tree/v1.0.0) to generate the `sepsis3-df.csv` by running the `sepsis-3-get-data.ipynb`.
 Move this file to the [./data](./data) folder.
-This file will then be used to generate both the `icustay_ids.txt` and `icu_hadm_dict.json` that will be used to generate the semi-synthetic and real world datasets used in `./simulation/pre_mimic.py` and `./simulation/simulate_mimic.py`
+This file will then be used to generate both the `icustay_ids.txt` and `icu_hadm_dict.json` that will be used to generate the real world datasets used in `./simulation/pre_mimic.py`

 To generate the `icustay_ids.txt` and `icu_hadm_dict.json` files, run [data_generator.py](./data_generator.py) using `python data_generation.py`